billdingwall/Portfolio/src/posts/kava-asset-onboarding.md

 In this case, users supplying BUSD to Kava Lend would earn 5% (which was inline with other Lending products), but if a user used their BUSD to borrow USDX on Kava Mint at 0% interest and a 99% loan to value ratio, then supplied that USDX to Kava Lend, they would earn 20%+ through the USDX money market on Kava Lend.

-Being Kava’s native stable coin, it was overly incentivized to facilitate more Kava Mint usage.
+Being Kava’s native stable coin, it was overly incentivize to facilitate more Kava Mint usage.
 This strategy provided BUSD holders with a 2.5x higher yield than just supplying BUSD directly to a lending product.

 <figure class="Article-image">
+  <figcaption class="u-padBottomMd">BUSD Earn strategy using Kava Mint and Kava Lend</figcaption>
   <img src="/../../img/kava-onboarding/BUSD-Earn-Strategy.jpg" />
 </figure>

 Collaborating with the dev team, we realized transaction messages for this strategy could be condensed down to a single user action.
 So rather than having a user do upwards of 4 different transactions, we could actually condense it down to 1 or 2, depending on how far down they funnel users already were.
 We could turn this strategy into a very simple supply & withdraw experience.

 <figure class="Article-image">
+  <figcaption class="u-padBottomMd">BUSD Earn strategy using BUSD Earn page</figcaption>
   <img src="/../../img/kava-onboarding/BUSD-Earn-Breakdown.jpg" />
 </figure>

 To continue helping users move along the funnel stages, we also built the step logic into the supply modal using depending on the state of the user’s wallet.
 For example, IF they weren’t connected we prompted them to connect, then directly taken to the next step.
 This was a new pattern that could & would also be applied to other actions on the platform, like supplying to Lend.

 <figure class="Article-image">
+  <figcaption class="u-padBottomMd">BUSD Earn modal guidance</figcaption>
   <img src="/../../img/kava-onboarding/BUSD-Earn-Modal-Workflow.jpg" />
 </figure>